dragoonsouls/TLoD-TMD-Converter/README.md

 Then will ask you the folder you want to dump the converted files:

 >C:\your_modding_folder\TLoD_Models\

+Now the tool will generate a new file with extension *.primdata this file will contain data from primitives if the model have some textures on it very handy to use along to Blender2TMD-TLoD, this data is very important for TMD Models

 **UPDATE: TOOL COMES WITH A DOCUMENT ABOUT HOW TO USE IT**